-I am aware that proceeding along this double track runs the risk of creating a false dichotomy between place and space.
+I am aware that proceeding along this dual track runs the risk of creating a false dichotomy between place and space.
 My hope is that after reading both essays you will see the truth in Harvey's observation: "The dialectical relation between space and place is central to understanding both the constructive and destructive aspects of the motion of capital in space and time."

 The diagram above provides a visual representation of the process of place formation as it unfolds through its built, natural, social and cultural "moments."